 1. Don't wait until the last minute.

-Plan to create your wedding seating chart two to three weeks before your wedding, once all the RSVPs have come in (read: this means you'll need to set your RSVP deadline for two to three weeks before the wedding, too).
+Plan to create your wedding seating chart at least two to three weeks before your wedding, once all the RSVPs have come in.
+This means you'll need to set your RSVP deadline for two to three weeks before the wedding, too.
 Your caterer will want a head count at least one week before the wedding date, and you'll need a few days to get in touch with people who you haven't heard from.

 2. Spreadsheets will save your life.

 Our best advice: Use a spreadsheet to track RSVPs as they come in.
 Next, insert a column into your RSVP spreadsheet categorizing and color-coding all guests by relationship.
 For example your family, your partner's family, your friends, your partner's friends, your coworkers, your partner's coworkers, and so on.
 That way, you'll be able to easily sort your guest list and break it down into more logical table groupings.

 3. Finalize the reception table layout.